sammywachtel/audio-transcript-analysis-app/docs/tutorials/getting-started.md

 5. Wait for processing (handled by Cloud Functions)
 6. View your interactive transcript!

+### Try the Chat Feature

+Once your transcript is ready:

+1. Open the transcript viewer
+2. Click the **Chat** tab in the sidebar (on desktop)
+3. Ask questions about your transcript:
+   - "What are the main topics discussed?"
+   - "Who are the key people mentioned?"
+   - "What decisions were made?"
+4. Get AI-powered answers with clickable timestamp citations
+5. Click timestamp links to jump to relevant parts of the conversation

 ## What's Happening Under the Hood

 ```